 - Harmony Program is designed for adjudicated female adolescents between the ages of 12 and 19.
 Girls who benefit most from this program experience emotional disturbances and have a history of behavioral concerns that have not been successfully treated in other treatment settings.

-- Horizons Program treats adjudicated male and female youth between the ages of 12 and 19 who have an IQ of 70 or below and struggle with cognitive concerns and behavioral issues.
+- Horizons Program treats adjudicated male and female youth between the ages of 12 and 19 who have an IQ between 55 and 69 and struggle with cognitive concerns and behavioral issues.

 - Matrix Program is available for adjudicated males between the ages of 12 and 19 years old who have been diagnosed with a mental illness that includes severe emotional disturbances.
 Those most appropriate for this program also present with a number of behavioral concerns that were unsuccessfully treated in other treatment settings.